About Saint Balumama

 Brief Information about Sadguru Saint Shri Balumama

-Devavtari Sadguru Sant Shri Balumama was an shepherd belonging the Kuruba Gowda/Dhangar community.
+Devavtari Sadguru Sant Shri Balumama was a shepherd belonging the Kuruba Gowda/Dhangar community.
 He is considered a saint and has many millions of followers in Maharashtra, Karnataka and Andhra Pradesh.
-A shepherd, by the very nature of his job has to come in contact usually with people who are at the very low status of society, whose life is sunk in vices and bad habits.
+A shepherd, by the very nature of his job, has to come in contact usually with people who are at the very low status of society, whose life is sunk in vices and bad habits.

 A shepherd cannot remain unaffected by them.
 Not so Balumama, who was not an ordinary shepherd.
 It was these men of vices and bad habits, who could not remain unaffected by him, their life was completely changed almost beyond recognition by him.
 He was a practical guide and counsel to them.
 Their wretched and immoral life was transformed into a civilized and spiritual one.
 They could not thank God sufficiently for their good fortune to have such a spiritual guide.

 While shepherding his sheep, he was known to have performed several miracles and help lots of poor and downtrodden people.
-It is wirtten in his biography after meeting several people who have actual seen the balumama and his miracles.
+It is written in his biography after meeting several people who have actually seen the Balumama and his miracles.
 He used to travel long distances with his sheep including parts of Maharashtra and Karnataka.
 He was fluent in both Kannada and Marathi.
 Whatever he said came to pass without fail.
 So had a huge disciple group among the rural poor, who began to worship him as a saint.
 The seep which Balumama had were considered as holy as well.
-If the herd of Balumama’s sheep stayed or passed through a persons field, he was bound to have had happiness, health and wealth.
+If the herd of Balumama’s sheep stayed or passed through a person field, he was bound to have had happiness, health and wealth.